top of page

 Investing is never a one size fits all approach.
 Every individual has their own unique styles, preferences, risk tolerance, goals, and financial situation.
 Different strokes for different folks, right?
 That’s why investors use different investment strategies, ranging from extremely active to extremely passive.

-Active trading, although typically riskier than sticking to a passive strategy, can come with success with plenty of education and practice.
-It’s kind of like the idea of bigger risk (can, but doesn’t always!) equals bigger reward.
+Active trading, although typically riskier than sticking to a passive strategy, can come with success if it's done with plenty of education, intentionality and practice.
 But, this strategy isn’t for the faint of heart.
 Let’s dig into why.

 The nature of the markets